Sally Price (chemist)

-Sarah (Sally) Lois Price (born 1956) FRS is Professor of Physical Chemistry at University College London.
+Sarah "Sally" Lois Price (born 1956) FRS is a British chemist who is a Professor of Physical Chemistry at University College London.

 Education

 Price was educated at the University of Cambridge, where she was awarded a Bachelor of Arts degree in 1977 followed by a PhD in 1980.
 Her doctoral research modelled the intermolecular forces between diatomic molecules and was supervised by Anthony Stone.

 Awards and memberships

 Price was elected a Fellow of the Royal Society (FRS) in 2017 and was awarded the Interdisciplinary Prize by the Royal Society of Chemistry in 2015.
 Price is a member of the American Chemical Society and the British Crystallographic Association.
 In 2018 Price was elected as a Member of the Academica Europea.